nllz/IRTF-HRPC/draft-terminology.md

 Militarised metaphors are also a pervasive problem in language, perhaps even more so in technical communities because of the historical and actual relationship between technology and war.
 We welcome additional examples of terminology that might be avoided through more awareness and thoughtfulness.

-## Summary of recommendations
+# Summary of recommendations

 To summarise this document, we have bulleted some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future.

 Authors SHOULD:
  * Replace the offensive term "master-slave" with more accurate alternatives, for instance from the list of <xref target="master-slave"/>.
- * Replace the offensive term "blacklist/whitelist" with more accurate alternative, for instance from the list of suggested alternatives at <xref target="blacklist-whitelist"/>.
+ * Replace the offensive term "blacklist-whitelist" with more accurate alternative, for instance from the list of suggested alternatives at <xref target="blacklist-whitelist"/>.
  * Reflect on  their use of metaphors generally and
  * Use the neutral "they" as the singular pronoun.
  * Consider to roll back technical hard coding of their code and protocols with the documented knowledge available online {{socketwench}}